nextflow-io/nextflow/docs/cache-and-resume.md

 When a previous task is retrieved from the task cache on a resumed run, Nextflow then checks the corresponding task directory in the work directory.
 If all the required outputs are present and the exit code is valid, then the task is successfully cached; otherwise, the task is re-executed.

 For this reason, it is important to preserve both the task cache (`.nextflow/cache`) and work directories in order to resume runs successfully.
-You can use the {ref}`cli-clean` command to delete specific runs from the cache.
+You can use the `cli-clean` command to delete specific runs from the cache.

 ## Troubleshooting